-As a result of our acquisition of Biovex Group Inc. (BioVex) in 2011, we are obligated to pay its former shareholders additional consideration contingent upon achieving separate regulatory and sales-related milestones with regard to IMLYGIC®, including a \$125 million milestone payment made in 2015 as a result of the first commercial sale of this product in the United States following marketing approval.
-The remaining milestone payments of up to \$325 million will become payable if certain sales thresholds are achieved within specified periods of time.
+As a result of our acquisition of BioVex Group Inc. in 2011, we are obligated to pay its former shareholders additional consideration contingent upon achieving separate regulatory and sales-related milestones with regard to IMLYGIC®, including a \$125 million milestone payment made in 2015 as a result of the first commercial sale of this product in the United States following marketing approval.
+The remaining milestone payments of up to \$325 million will become payable if certain sales thresholds related to IMLYGIC® are achieved within specified periods of time.